Rohingya Muslims being wiped off Myanmar's map

 Last October, the militants struck police posts, killing several officers and triggering a brutal military response that sent 87,000 Rohingya fleeing.
 Then on Aug.
 25, a day after a state-appointed commission of inquiry headed by former U.N. chief Kofi Annan released a report about the earlier bloodshed, the militants struck again.

-It was the excuse security forces were looking for.
+It was the excuse security forces wanted.
 They hit back and hard.
 Together with Buddhist mobs, they burned down villages, killed, looted and raped.

+That sent a staggering 412,000 fleeing as of late Monday, according to U.N. estimates.

 “The military crackdown resembles a cynical ploy to forcibly transfer large numbers of people without possibility of return,” Zeid Ra’ad al-Hussein, the U.N. high commissioner for human rights, said earlier this month in Geneva, calling it a “textbook example of ethnic cleansing.”